Skip to main content

 Molecular Mechanisms of Cardiovascular Deterioration

-Testosterone exerts its influence on the through both direct and indirect pathways.
+Testosterone exerts its influence on the cardiovascular system through both direct and indirect pathways.
 Direct effects involve the interaction of testosterone with androgen receptors present in various cardiovascular tissues, including myocardial cells, endothelial cells, and vascular smooth muscle cells.
 These interactions modulate gene expression and cellular signaling, impacting processes such as vasodilation, cardiac contractility, and cellular proliferation.

 Indirectly, testosterone influences cardiovascular health by regulating metabolic parameters, inflammatory responses, and oxidative stress.
 A sustained state of testosterone deficiency can disrupt these regulatory mechanisms, accelerating the progression of atherosclerotic disease and increasing the propensity for adverse cardiac events.